 A: If an employee is quarantined by a physician or public health official and occupies a position that is conducive to remote work, the employee should speak with their manager regarding the possibility of working remotely while quarantined.

-Q: Employees that worked from home in the beginning of the pandemic (March) and came back in the summer, should we resume working from home?
+Q: Should employees that worked from home in the beginning of the pandemic and came back on-site resume working from home?

 A: Even those who do not provide direct patient care are key to supporting our clinical teams and our patients.
 We must first ensure clinical operations can continue with minimal interruption to workflow.
 Within this context, UK HealthCare has provided guidance to leaders on making decisions regarding remote/flexible work options.
 Talk to your manager or supervisor about your options.
 Some manager and supervisors have moved staff back on campus or to a hybrid model to ensure mission-critical work is completed.

 Q: How is UK HealthCare following guidance to support remote work for employees in roles that can be performed remotely during periods of high community COVID incidence rates?A: As a critical part of the community’s pandemic response, we must first ensure clinical operations can continue with minimal interruption to workflow.
 Within this context, UK HealthCare has provided guidance to leaders on making decisions regarding remote/flexible work options.
 Talk to your leader about your options.